lewapek/observability-demo-apps/README.md

 # Observability demo apps

 Applications to demonstrate distributed tracing with OpenTelemetry + metrics scraped by Prometheus server.
 I use these apps during various workshop sessions I conduct.
 They also run on Kubernetes with multiple replicas/versions and advanced routing (service mesh included).
 However, what you find below should be sufficient to run the whole stack locally with a single docker-compose command.
-For simplicity each application specific code is placed inside module with common code in `common` module.
-Also for simplicity each app uses the same postgres db (however different tables inside, normally that should be separate db).

 ## Quickstart